Nico-Curti/plasticity/README.md

 First of all you need to load your dataset.
 In all the [example](https://github.com/Nico-Curti/plasticity/blob/main/example) scripts we use the MNIST digit dataset as toy model.
 The `plasticity` library provides a simple class object for the MNIST dataset loading called `data_loader :: MNIST`: this object class allows to load both training and testing images/labels binary files related to the MNIST dataset.
-The core implementation was inspired by the [`mnist`](https://github.com/wichtounet/mnist) package: in the original project folder you can also find the required binary files for the MNIST dataset.
+The core implementation was inspired to the [`mnist`](https://github.com/wichtounet/mnist) package: in the original project folder you can also find the required binary files for the MNIST dataset.

 The [`run_mnist`](https://github.com/Nico-Curti/plasticity/blob/main/example/run_mnist.cpp) allows also the visualization of a subset of images sampled by the MNIST dataset using the OpenCV support.
 You can enable the OpenCV support building the library with the `-DVIEW:BOOL=ON` define.